HelloWounderworld/fastapi/fast-api/README.md

 The local url for this case is the same above.

-Tip: Shows the schema of the OpenAPI, the FastAPI shows whole details of its api
+Tip: Shows the schema of the OpenAPI, the FastAPI shows whole details of each api's defined in main.py.

     http://127.0.0.1:8000/openapi.json